-Looking for health insurance that promotes flexibility, choice and added value?
-Then ahm may be the right fund for you.
+Looking for health insurance that promotes flexibility, choice and added value? ahm may be the right health fund for you.

 With 40 years in the business, ahm Health Insurance is trusted by over 500,000 Australians nationwide to protect their healthcare needs.
 Backed by Medibank, it is one of the largest private health funds in the country.
 Offering a range of hospital, extras and combined cover, ahm Hhas policies to suit any need or budget.